kcp-dev/kcp/docs/content/concepts/apis/cached-resources.md

 You can optionally configure the following additional aspects of a CachedResource:

 - its identity
-- its endpoint slice
 - resource selector

 We'll talk about each of these next.

 ### CachedResource identity

-Similar to the [APIExport identity](./exporting-apis.md#apiexport-identity) concept, there may be many CachedResources with the same group-version-resource triplet across kcp instances.
+Similar to the [APIExport identity](./exporting-apis.md#apiexport-identity) concept, there may be many CachedResources with the same group-version-resource triplet across the kcp installation.
 To differentiate between them and identify owners, a CachedResource object uses a unique identity key stored in a secret.

 The identity **key** is considered a private key and should not be shared.